DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 ```
 kubectl apply -f customdatasource-pvc.yaml
 ```
 This take some time until the PVC is ready.
 Wait until the PVC is ready before moving to the next step.
-You can very the status by using this command line.
+You can verify the status by using this command line.

 ```
 kubectl get pvc